ziplab/QTool/doc/known-issues.md

    loading third party model failed cannot import name 'model_zoo' from 'third_party' (unknown location)
    ```

-3. Some words in the filename or config file are misspelled and we tried to revise them as long as we found one.
-However, there are still some typos in histroy filenames.
+3. Some words in the filename or config file are misspelled and we revise them anytime we found one.
 Thus, latency files might suffer from 'not-found' error.
 Check the filename if meeting such a situation.

 4. Pytorch version mismatch.
 Please upgrade pytorch version.